top of page

 The Infinity Castle is alive — its architecture pulses like a heart of darkness.
 Every frame could hang in a museum.

-Composers Hitesh Sonik and Ariyan Mehedi fuse traditional Japanese sounds with cinematic orchestration for an unforgettable score.
+Composers Hitesh SonikĀ and Ariyan MehediĀ fuse traditional Japanese sounds with cinematic orchestration for an unforgettable score.

 Milestone